amazon-science/esci-data/README.md

 ### Task 1 - Query Product Ranking

-For task 1, we fine-tuned 3 models one for each `query_locale`.
+For task 1, we fine-tuned 3 models one for each `product_locale`.

 For `us` locacale we fine-tuned [MS MARCO Cross-Encoders](https://huggingface.co/cross-encoder/ms-marco-MiniLM-L-12-v2).
 For `es` and `jp` locales [multilingual MPNet](https://huggingface.co/sentence-transformers/all-mpnet-base-v1).
 We used the query and title of the product as input for these models.